AlphaGit/alphas-manifesto-blog/_posts/2015-07-11-general-game-playing.md

 ---

 ![]({{ site.baseurl }}/assets/mechaskunky.png)

-Automatic players that don't complain when they lose

 I've recently taken and finished the course on <a href="https://www.coursera.org/course/ggp">General Game Playing</a>, by Stanford University.
 Let me tell you what it was about and what the experience was like.